dataflowr/Project-graph-neural-net/README.md

 The model seems able to generalize for probability pairs near the one it was trained and surprisingly on pairs which are symmetric to the ones where it generalizes quite well.
 However it performs very poorly on pairs that are far from the one it was trained on.

-In the below image, we show a 2D representation of the nodes embedding deduced from the similarity matrix EE^T. The clusters were generated using Erdos Renyi algorithm with p_intra=0.5.
+In the image below, we show a 2D representation of the nodes embedding deduced from the similarity matrix EE^T. The clusters were generated using Erdos Renyi algorithm with p_intra=0.5.
 The clusters were then joined with a probability p_inter=0.2 for each pair of nodes from the two clusters.
 ![](images/clustering_sample_result.png)

 ## Overview of the code